Background pattern

 • back pain and urinary tract infection,

-• sensitivity to sunlight (photosensitivity),
+• increased sensitivity to the sun (photosensitivity),

 • unexplained muscle pain with dark urine (tea-colored) (rhabdomyolysis),